Didisimmons/Flybody-gym/TEST.md

     1. On a desktop, go to the login page.

-    2. Repeat the verification stages (I–V) used on the homepage's hero image.
+    2. Repeat the verification stages (i - v ) used on the homepage's hero image.

           When testing  the verification processes, the hero image produced the same results as the rates page.
 The content of the hero image is responsive to different screen sizes, and the text size decreases as the screen size decreases to specified lower breakpoints.